Sharp detection of the onset of Floquet heating using eigenstate sensitivity: Spectral function analysis

-As $T$ increases the peak is pushed beyond the Heisenberg scale indicating breakdown of this simple picture of resonances, and yet there is no full thermalization until the low frequency plateau between the Heisenberg and the Thouless scales starts emerging in the spectral function at $T\sim T_2$ and $\mathcal{S}(\omega)$ becomes flat again for { $\Phi_H\lesssim \omega T\lesssim \Phi_{\rm Th}$} as e.g. seen in Fig.~\ref{fig_spec_low}.
+As $T$ increases the peak is pushed beyond the Heisenberg scale indicating breakdown of this simple picture of resonances, and yet there is no full thermalization.
+This is true until the low frequency plateau between the Heisenberg and the Thouless scales starts emerging in the spectral function at $T\sim T_2$ and $\mathcal{S}(\omega)$ becomes flat again for { $\Phi_H\lesssim \omega T\lesssim \Phi_{\rm Th}$} as e.g. seen in Fig.~\ref{fig_spec_low}.
 At the point when $\Phi_{\rm Th}$ becomes equal to $\mu$ the fidelity susceptibility develops a maximum (see Fig.~\ref{fig_FFS_mu}).
 For the typical fidelity susceptibility (see Fig.~\ref{fig_FFS_typical}) the maximum corresponds to $\Phi_{\rm Th}\approx \Phi_H$.
 We can thus identify the peak of $\chi$ with the onset of thermalization/ETH (see also Ref.~\cite{dries_integrability}).
 As shown in the inset of Fig. ~\ref{fig_FFS_mu}, the scaled FFS develops a sharp peak $\chi=\chi^*$ at $T=T^*$ which scales as $\chi^*\sim 1/\mu^{1.83}$ and within numerical precision agrees with $\chi^*\sim 1/\mu^{2}$ expected from general grounds~\cite{dries_integrability}.
 As the system size increases the condition { $\Phi_{\rm Th}=\Phi_H$} is met at lower driving periods such that the FFS peak drifts towards $T\to 0$ (see inset of Fig.~\ref{fig_FFS_typical}).
 This is consistent with the expectation that in the thermodynamic limit the system reaches infinite temperature state at any driving frequency.

 To further support the discussion in this section, we visualize the matrix elements of $\mathcal{O}_A(T)$ in Appendix~\ref{app_mat_intense} through an intensity plot.
-The different regimes of heating identified through the spectral function in Fig.\ref{fig_spec} can also be clearly seen in the intensity plot.
+The different regimes of heating identified through the spectral function in Fig.\ref{fig_spec} can also be clearly seen in the intensity plot. {The different regimes of heating identified through the spectral function in Fig.\ref{fig_spec} can also be clearly seen in the intensity plot.
+Furthermore, in Appendix~\ref{app_real_time}, we show the manifestation of these different regimes in real time stroboscopic dynamics by analyzing the connected auto-correlation function obtained from the discrete Fourier transform of the spectral function.}